KyimaLiaru/KyimaLiaru.github.io/README.md

 ## Work Experience
 ### Internship at SSNC
-- Developed both front- and back-end of a
+- Developed both front- and back-end of a order management system for a restaurant.
 - Ported an outdated program to the styles corresponding to the RnD department.
-- Participated in developing both front- and back-end of security management web service used by various IT businesses.
+- Participated in developing both front- and back-end of security management web service used by various IT businesses, using Java, Html, Javascript, and SQL.

-###
+### InBody Manual Translation into 24 Different Languages using AI Machine Translation
+- Preprocessed translation data for training an AI model
+- Fine-tuned a model trained with translation data for one-to-one translation
+- Configured the model to perform one-to-many and many-to-one translation tasks

 ## Skills
 ### Language